 Under the Indian Medicine Central Council Act 1970, the CCIM prescribes core elements of medical practice including recognized qualifications, registration of practitioners and professional etiquette & code of conduct and ethics.
 The State Governments can accord specific privileges to the registered practitioners by making enabling provisions in the state law pertaining to medical practice.
-Central and State registers of Unani practitioners are maintained by the central and state councils, respectively.
+Central and State registers of Unani practitioners are maintained by the Central and State Councils, respectively.
 A Unani practitioner has to get himself registered for practice after getting recognized qualification of Unani System of Medicine.

-49078 Unani practitioners are registered under the Central and State boards in the country.
-Presently, 21 States/Union Territories have Unani hospitals and dispensaries.
-The total dispensaries and hospitals functioning in these States/UTs are 1147 and 259, respectively with the total bed-strength of 3744.
+A total of 48,213 Unani practitioners are registered under the Central and State boards in the country.
+Presently, 25 States/Union Territories have Unani hospitals and dispensaries.
+The total dispensaries and hospitals functioning in these States/UTs are 1,491 and 265, respectively with the total bed-strength of 3,623.

-The potential of Unani System of Medicine in healthcare delivery is immense and is in process of being fully utilized by both Government and private sectors, primarily due to its availability, accessibility, affordability and provision of safe, efficacious treatment.
+The potential of Unani System of Medicine in healthcare delivery is immense and is in process of being fully utilized by both Government and Private Sectors, primarily due to its availability, accessibility, affordability and provision of safe and efficacious treatment.

 National Policy on Indian Systems of Medicine and Homoeopathy 2002 stipulates the integration and mainstreaming of Unani and other AYUSH systems in the healthcare delivery system and National Health Programmes.
 In this direction, the operational strategy adopted by the Government of India is to facilitate co-location of AYUSH services under one roof in the health delivery network to provide the option to the people to avail the treatment of their choice.
 The policy ensures provision of AYUSH healthcare facility including Unani system in primary health network.
-Under this scheme, Department of AYUSH provides financial assistance for renovation of building, procurement of furniture, equipments as well as recurring expenditure for purchase of medicines, diet, contingency etc. Department of Health & Family Welfare provides financial assistance to the states for contractual deployment of AYUSH doctors including Unani physicians at the co-located facilities.
-11615 AYUSH doctors and 4871 AYUSH paramedics including those from Unani System of Medicine have been appointed on contract at Primary and Community Health Centres with the assistance from NRHM Flexipool.
+Under this scheme, Ministry of AYUSH provides financial assistance for renovation of building, procurement of furniture, equipments as well as recurring expenditure for purchase of medicines, diet, contingency, etc. The Department of Health & Family Welfare provides financial assistance to the States for contractual deployment of AYUSH doctors including Unani physicians at the co-located facilities.
+As much as 11,547 AYUSH doctors and 6,467 AYUSH paramedics including those from Unani System of Medicine have been appointed on contract at Primary and Community Health Centres with the assistance from NRHM Flexipool.
 Various integration linked activities including capacity building of AYUSH practitioners in Reproductive and Child Health (RCH), Integrated Management of Neonatal and Childhood Illness (IMNCI), Skilled Birth Attendant (SBA) Training and School Health Programme to bring in comprehensive healthcare facilities are also undertaken under National Rural Health Mission (NRHM), which is being up-scaled as National Health Mission.